ga4gh/ga4gh-server/docs/development.rst

 This entails:

-1) Create a PR against ``master`` with the release notes; presently, the release notes are located in ``docs/status.rst``
+#.
+Create a PR against ``master`` that has the following changes:

+   #. update the release notes in ``docs/status.rst`` with a description of what is in the release
+   #. modify ``requirements.txt`` to pin the ga4gh packages to specific versions
+   #. modify ``constraints.txt`` to comment out all the lines referencing ga4gh packages
+   #. modify ``docs/environment.yml`` to pin the ga4gh packages to specific versions

-2) Once this has been merged, tag the release on GitHub (on the `releases
+#.
+Once this has been merged, tag the release on GitHub (on the `releases
    <https://github.com/ga4gh/server/releases>`_ page) with the
    appropriate version number.
-3) Fetch the tag from the upstream repo, and checkout this tag.
+#.
+Fetch the tag from the upstream repo, and checkout this tag.
-4) Replace git URLs in the ``constraints.txt`` to point at the schemas and client releases this server release is meant to depend on.
-5) Replace git URLs in the ``docs/environment.yml`` using the same versions as (4).
-6) Create the distribution tarball using ``python setup.py sdist``, and then upload the resulting tarball to PyPI using
+#.
+Create the distribution tarball using ``python setup.py sdist``, and then
+   upload the resulting tarball to PyPI using
-   ``twine upload dist/ga4gh-MAJOR.MINOR.PATCH.tar.gz`` (using the correct file name).
+   ``twine upload dist/ga4gh-$MAJOR.$MINOR.$PATCH.tar.gz`` (using the correct file name).
+#.
+Verify that the documentation at
+   http://ga4gh-reference-implementation.readthedocs.org/en/stable/
-7) Verify that the documentation at http://ga4gh-reference-implementation.readthedocs.org/en/stable/ is for the correct version (it may take a few minutes for this to happen after the release has been tagged on GitHub).
+   is for the correct version (it may take a few minutes for this to happen after the release has been tagged on GitHub).
 The release